Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Introduction

-Given the broad scope of vision-based Hand Gesture Recognition (HGR) within computer vision, it is crucial to identify the current state-of-the-art methods for the three tasks mentioned above, as well as the key challenges that have shaped the field's development.
-This survey aims to 1) provide an overview of the field, enabling readers to quickly find the most relevant publications for their needs, 2) offer a detailed analysis of each method, highlighting their key contributions, and 3) present the state-of-the-art solutions, based on the previous analysis, and explain the main challenges that continue to drive research in HGR.
+The main contributions of this study can be summarized as follows: \begin{enumerate}[leftmargin=*] \item A structured and comprehensive methodology for reviewing the VHGR literature; \item A broad overview of VHGR, organized according to multiple taxonomy criteria; \item A detailed analysis of recent methods, highlighting their key characteristics and innovations; \item A synthesis of current SOTA approaches along with a discussion of the key challenges facing the field. \end{enumerate}

-The main contributions of this study can be summarized as follows: \begin{enumerate} \item A structured and comprehensive methodology for reviewing the literature; \item A broad overview of vision-based HGR, organized according to multiple taxonomy criteria; \item A detailed analysis of recent methods, highlighting their key characteristics and innovations; \item A synthesis of current state-of-the-art approaches along with a discussion of the key challenges facing the field. \end{enumerate}
+In particular, the key research questions that the current study aims to address are the following: \begin{enumerate}[label=Q\arabic*,leftmargin=*] \item What are the principal aspects of VHGR?
+Specifically, what are its main tasks, gesture types, general architectures, learning strategies, and application domains? \item What are the current SOTA methods for each category and the corresponding recent developments? \item What are the theoretical and quantitative insights obtained through the comparative analysis of methods, both per-task and cross-task? \item What are the current challenges and future research directions concerning the domain? \end{enumerate}